No. 16 Buffalos beat Oregon State, move into 1st in Pac-12 - WHIZ News

+“I wanted to get back on the court and compete, and get back to what I do,” said Bey, who came into the game averaging 13.2 points and 9.0 rebounds.

-The Buffaloes moved into sole possession of the first place in the Pac-12 Conference.
+The Buffaloes moved into sole possession of first place in the Pac-12 Conference.
+Oregon, which started the day tied for the league lead, hosts Utah on Sunday.

-McKinley Wright joined Bey in double figures for Colorado with 13 points.
+McKinley Wright joined Bey in double figures for Colorado with 13 points, 10 rebounds and six assists.

-Ethan Thompson led the Beavers with 17 points.
-Tres Tinkle added 10 points and set a school record with 90 consecutive double-figure scoring games.
+Ethan Thompson led the Beavers (15-10, 5-8) with 17 points.
+Tres Tinkle added 10 points and a season-high 13 rebounds, and set a school record with 90 consecutive double-figure scoring games.

 Thompson converted a three-point play on a drive and dunk to cut the lead to 41-32 with 14:48 left.
 The Beavers didn’t get any closer than nine points the rest of the game.